The Centre for Drug Development (CDD) plays a vital role in advancing cancer treatment by taking promising new drugs into early-phase clinical trials.

-To make trials more inclusive and responsive to the needs of people affected by cancer, the CDD team set out to deepen patient involvement, not just in trial design, but in how trials are governed and run.
-The team brought together researchers, clinical staff, and individuals with a lived experience of cancer to co-create something new; the CDD Patient Involvement Panel.
+To improve their work, the CDD team set out to deepen patient involvement across trial design, participant information, trial governance, and sharing results.
+The team brought together a group of individuals from diverse backgrounds with a lived experience of cancer to co-create something new: the CDD Patient Involvement Panel.

-This panel gives people affected by cancer a meaningful voice in shaping how trials are developed, conducted, and communicated, ensuring that future participants benefit from insights brought from real experience.
+This panel gives people affected by cancer a meaningful voice in shaping how trials are developed, conducted, and communicated, ensuring that future participants benefit from insights gained from real-life experiences.

 One of the first members of the panel was Julie, who joined with a desire to make a difference for others navigating cancer.
 Now, 18 months on, she reflects on her journey with the panel, and how it’s helped her feel heard, and how being part of the group has given her a renewed sense of purpose.